-Consultants just steal your watch and then tell you the time!
+Consultants just steal your watch then tell you the time!

 Ever heard that said?

 I don't know if the term existed before 2005 when Martin Kihn published House of Lies but, as a management consultant working in the financial services sector in London, I certainly remember hearing both clients and colleagues use the expression.

 On the one-hand, I get the sentiment.
 Often clients leverage consultants to see the wood for trees, despite the solution being perhaps obvious to everyone else.
 Or they engage a consultancy as an insurance policy.
 Someone to point the finger of blame at if things go wrong later.

-I actually think both of these are perfectly valid reasons, but I'd like to think there's also much more to it than just that.
+I actually believe that both of these are perfectly valid reasons, but I'd like to think there's also much more to it than just that.

 The biggest challenge in selling consultancy is that the services are intangible, the fees are high, and you'll want at least some of them up-front.

-This means that, from the buyer's perspective, the risks are very high.
+This means that, from the buyer's perspective, the risk is high.
 Especially from the perspective of the client who might just be betting their career on hiring your firm!

-However, in the distant past there was sufficient time and resource capacity such that you could build trust purely through face-to-face interaction.
-But in most circumstances those days are history, especially more so with the recent pandemic.
+In the distant past there was sufficient time and resource capacity such that you could build trust purely through face-to-face interaction.
+But in most circumstances those times are resigned to history, especially more so with the recent pandemic.

-Not only is more difficult to face-time with your prospects, but central procurement teams have significantly more say in decisions than they used to.
-With decisions made by committees it's simply not feasible to build 1-2-1 relationships with everyone involved in the decision making process.
+Not only is face-time with prospects more difficult, but central procurement teams have significantly more say in decisions than they used to.
+With decisions typically made by committee, it's simply not feasible to build 1-2-1 relationships with everyone involved in the decision making process.

-Digital marketing afford you the opportunity to be in many places at once!
+Digital marketing affords you the opportunity to be in many places at the same time!

-This means that you can scale... you!
-And your wider team.
-Digital marketing will enables you to build trust and smooth the buyer journey without having to be there in-person at every stage.
+With digital marketing you can have scale.
+For you and your wider team.
+Digital marketing methods enable you to build trust and smooth the buyer journey without having to be there in-person at every stage.

-You need to build trust as without which the sales conversation may never happen.
-This is why referrals are so important.
+You need to build trust, otherwise sales conversation might never happen.
+This is why referrals remain so important.
 They short-cut trust building as you inherit it from the referrer.

 But few firms are able to grow on referrals alone.
-And even referrals can benefit from a helping hand, for instance, a good website with engaging content that demonstrates your expertise.
+And even referrals can benefit from a helping hand.
+For instance, a good website with engaging content that helps to demonstrate your expertise.

-Of course, nothing builds trust more than having a face-to-face conversation with someone.
+Of course, nothing builds trust more than a face-to-face conversation with someone.
 Which is why you mustn't limit your marketing to being digital-only.
-You need to utilise both digital and traditional marketing channels.
+You need to embrace both digital and traditional marketing channels.
 Or, as I've heard it more eloquently put:

 The rules of effective marketing

-Whilst there are digital marketing channels and traditional marketing channels, we also categorise individual channels as inbound and outbound.
+Whilst marketing channels can be either traditional or digital, we can also categorise them as either inbound or outbound.

-An inbound marketing channel is one in which your prospects are encouraged to engage with you.
-For example, your website might have a contact form and embedded online calendar where prospects can schedule a call with you.
+An inbound marketing channel is one in which your prospects are encouraged to make contact with you.
+For example, your website might have a contact form and embedded online calendar where prospects can schedule a call.

 Outbound marketing is where you directly approach your prospects.
-For example, cold calling or business exhibitions.
+For example, cold emailing, cold calling or business exhibitions.

 In the game of marketing you have opponents - your competitors who are also vying to get the attention of your ideal clients.
-You have to beat them.
+You have to beat them to it.
 Not through underhand tactics, but through skill in the game.
-Remember, most consulting firms are rubbish at marketing because they don't practice it often enough or consistent enough!
+Remember, most consulting firms are pretty poor at marketing because they simply don't do it often enough or consistent enough!
 They haven't taken the time to get good.

 The Game of Marketing